clayrisser/python2path/README.md

   * If you installed python at a custom location, such as C:/MySecretLocation/Python, then you would enter the following
     * C:/MySecretLocation/Python

-**Important**
+__Important__

-If you have a version of Python installed at a __custom location__, its path will not automatically be detected.
+If you have a version of Python installed at a custom location, its path will not automatically be detected.
 If you do not want that version of Python in your PATH, you will have to remove it manually.

 ## Support